LIKE-Productions/work_app/README.md

 ### Issues
 If you want more formats, you can post them <a href="https://github.com/yappermags/work_app/issues">here.</a>
 > We use the Mammoth library for these convertions.
-As I gain more knowledge on how to use Mammoth, the website will continue to thrive and grow.
+Their package is available <a href="npmjs.com/packages/mammoth">here.</a>
 ## Tracking our development process

 *May 29, 2020.* The first steps of our development process, where I am just initializing the workspace that Node gives me.
 This is not operable.